elnemr19/Text-Classification-RNN-/README.md

 -remove the punctuation and stopwords and convert text to lower.

--convert text into integer sequences by tokenizer, mapping each word to a unique index, and handles out-of-vocabulary words using a specified token (<OOV>).
+-convert text into integer sequences by tokenizer, mapping each word to a unique index, and handles out-of-vocabulary words using a specified token ('<OOV>').

 -pads or truncates these sequences to a fixed length, ensuring uniform input size for deep learning models.